Equifax scores zero on usability of credit freeze application

 Fill out a simple form

 At the Equifax website, the online form looked simple enough, so I jumped right in.
-No problem entering my name, date of birth, and social security number, but I hit a brick wall when I tried to enter my address.
+No problem entering my name, date of birth, and social security number, but I hit a brick wall when I tried to enter my current address.
 In my first attempt, I used the auto-fill option for my address.
 Error message.
 Then I tried it with all capital letters.
 Error Message.
 All lower case letters.
 Error message.
 Each time, the system informed me that my address was not valid.

 I couldn’t think of a solution to get past the address “error,” so I moved on to Experian.
 What a difference in user experience!
 When I got to the address entry, Experian offered suggestions on how to enter my address, which included the tip that the system does not accept commas.